waelmando0/KalbonyanElmarsos/Linkedin-Learning/Programming-Foundations-Beyond-Fundamentals/readme.md

 	<br>
 	<strong>In</strong>: Indicates that what follows is the set of values that we want to iterate through
 	<br>
-	When I iterate at list of items and didn't make an end point for the loop, It will ends with last item in the list
+    <strong>End point:</strong> When I iterate at list of items and didn't make an end point for the loop, It will ends with last item in the list
 	<br>

 ```